Cost To Visit Bali: 2024 Travel Budget Guide

 The off-season, from January to March and October to November, is the least expensive time to visit Bali.
 While it is the rainy season, the rain usually doesn’t last all day, and many find it a good trade-off for the lower prices and quieter atmosphere.

-Most Expensive Areas to Stay
+Most Expensive Areas of Bali to Stay

 • Seminyak: Known for its high-end beach clubs, luxury resorts, and fine dining restaurants.